drensin/Remixatron/README.md

 <img src="images/verbose.png"/>

 The block of information under the segment map is the *cluster map*.
 This is the same layout as the segment map, except that the beats have been replaced by their cluster IDs.
 Beats with the same cluster ID are musically similar.
-In the above image, for example, we can see that the position tracker rests on a beat that belongs to cluster "D".
+In the above image, for example, we can see that the position tracker rests on a beat that belongs to cluster "5".
 (As do all the highlighted jump candidates.)

 **Example 3:**